STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 .. note::

-   Whatever processing units not assigned to a thread pool by the time :cpp:func:`hpx::init` is called will be added to the default thread pool.
+   Whatever processing units are not assigned to a thread pool by the time :cpp:func:`hpx::init` is called will be added to the default thread pool.
 It is also possible to explicitly add processing units to the default thread pool, and to create the default thread pool manually (in order to e.g. set